American Fortune Business Valuation Services (800)248-0615

 First and foremost, maintain objectivity

 Remember, business value has nothing to do with sentiment or emotion – it’s derived from multiples, cash flows, capitalization rates, comps, risks and excepted rates of return for the risk.
-The primary purpose of a business valuation is to document clearly that the pricing of the business is objective and correct, and to defend that pricing in negotiations for sale or other uses where an accurate business valuation is critical.
+The primary purpose of business valuation is to document clearly that the pricing of the business is objective and correct and to defend that pricing in negotiations for sale or other uses where an accurate business valuation is critical.
 There is no doubt that the value of a business will very often be negotiated.
 It’s very important to be prepared to defend a business valuation with a well prepared business valuation report.
 In the sale and acquisition of businesses price negotiations revolve around the method used to value the business.
-A buyer will of course say that the business valuation was not performed properly and insist that a lower price is justified.
+A buyer will, of course, say that the business valuation was not performed properly and insist that a lower price is justified.
 A strong and defensible business valuation will definitely support a given party’s winning argument.

 The time you take to make your business more marketable will ultimately be beneficial to expedite the ownership transfer and increase the sales price.
 Additionally, any steps taken in advance of the sales process will make your business more valuable in comparison to other alternatives in the market.
 We expect to go to market with an accurate and fair value placed on the business.
 Still, the negotiations will occur and some level of accommodation will no doubt be required.
 The question of how firm we stand in negotiations is a matter of defending our position, and where do we make that stand price, owner financing, transition service, etc.?